Ten-week camp for up to 30 Yellowknife homeless opens outside city

 “The On-the-Land Camp is designed to alleviate pressure on the city’s shelter system by offering an alternative, abstinence-based environment focused on stability and wellness,” states a Monday news release.

 The camp will be operated by a local NGO funded by the territorial government.
-The initiative’s estimated cost is $642,000, with $7,000 coming from the GNWT and the remainder from third party funds.
+The initiative’s estimated cost is $642,000, with $7,000 coming from the GNWT and the remainder from third party funds (the feds will have their own announcement later on).
+That breaks down to $9,171 per day, or $305 per resident if the camp is at capacity.

-The camp features insulated dorm-style cabins, heated outhouses and showers, internet access, and a central insulated kitchen cabin for meals and activities.
+The project is believed to be setting up at Camp Connections, run by the Foster Family Coalition, featuring insulated dorm-style cabins, heated outhouses and showers, internet access, and a central insulated kitchen cabin for meals and activities.

 Counselling services and cultural programming will be offered on site, along with 24/7 emergency medical services.